Wallet Developer UX Checklist¶

 - Set good expectations.
 From looking at your interface, with no previous use, users should be able to answer things such as “where am I?,” “what can I do here?,” “where can I go from here?,” and “what does this button do?.”

 - Discoverability shouldn’t involve luck or chance.
-If a page requires scrolling, int that more content is below the screen by showing half of an image.
+If a page requires scrolling, indicate that more content is below the screen by showing half of an image.
 If there are some screens you want users to find, the menu that links to those pages persists everywhere.

 - Market Information